peterkaminski/obsidian-settings-manager/README.md

 export OBSIDIAN_ROOT=/my/obsidian/root/directory
 ```

-You can add that to your shell's initialization file for convenience.
-Depending on your shell that could be: `~/.zshrc` or `~/.bashrc`.
-Consult your shell documentation for details.
+For convenience, you can add the `export` command to your shell's initialization file (for example, `~/.zshrc` or `~/.bashrc`).
+Consult your shell documentation for more information about its initialization file.

-If the `--root` option is used on the command line, its value is used; otherwise the environment variable is used; and if neither is not set, the built-in OSM default is used.
+If the `--root` option is used on the command line, its value is used; otherwise the environment variable is used; and if neither is set, the built-in OSM default is used.

 ### Update Vault Configuration